 Have you installed the latest Windows 10 OS version to see how it goes?
-Well, unfortunately some users have experienced some trouble along the way with the Ndu.sys error.
+Well, unfortunately, some users have experienced some trouble along the way with the Ndu.sys error.

 This means that if you get it during your usage, it won’t really go away unless you reboot your operating system and even then it might appear randomly after a few minutes.

-SOLVED: Ndu.sys Blue Screen of Death error
+How can I solve the Ndu.sys Blue Screen of Death error?

 1. Rename the Ndu.sys folder

-- Open the “My Computer” icon by double clicking on it or by going to the Start menu and left clicking on it from there.
+- Open the My Computer icon by double-clicking on it or by going to the Start menu and left-clicking on it from there.

-- Double click on the “Windows” folder to open it.
+- Double click on the Windows folder to open it.

-- Now search for the “System32” file inside the “Windows” folder and double click it to open.
+- Now search for the System32 file inside the Windows folder and double click it to open.

-- Now go to the “System32” folder look for the “drivers” folder and double click on it to open.
+- Now go to the System32 folder look for the drivers folder and double click on it to open.

-- After you got to the “Drivers” folder, you will have to look for the “Ndu.sys” file.
+- After you got to the Drivers folder, you will have to look for the Ndu.sys file.

-- Right click on the “Ndu.sys” file and left click or tap on the “Rename” feature from the menu that pops up.
+- Right-click on the Ndu.sys file and left click or tap on the Rename feature from the menu that pops up.

-Note: If you cannot change the name of the file you will have to log in with your administrator account or simply change the permissions you have on this specific file to administrator.
+- Name the Ndu.sys as Ndu.sys11 or whichever name you wish but be sure to change the name and remember it.
+If you cannot change the name of the file you will have to log in with your administrator account or simply change the permissions you have on this specific file to administrator.

-- Open again the “C:” partition you have Windows 10 installed.
+- Open again the C: partition you have Windows 10 installed.

-- Search in the “C:” partition for the “Windows.old” folder this time because this should be the old Windows operating system you upgraded from.
+- Search in the C: partition for the Windows.old folder this time because this should be the old Windows operating system you upgraded from.

-- Open again the “System32” folder you have in the “Windows.old” folder.
+- Open again the System32 folder you have in the Windows.old folder.

-- Now find and double click to open the “drivers” folder.
+- Now find and double click to open the drivers folder.

-- Search in the “drivers” folder for the “Ndu.sys” file.
+- Search in the drivers folder for the Ndu.sys file.

-- Right click on it and select the “Copy” option.
+- Right-click on it and select the Copy option.

-- Now paste it in the “drivers” folder of the Windows 10 version.
+- Now paste it in the drivers folder of the Windows 10 version.

-- Reboot your Windows 10 computer.
+- Restart your computer.